Exxotelis/flask-Portfolio/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any inquiries or feedback, feel free to contact me at your-email@example.com.
+For any inquiries or feedback, feel free to contact me at exxotelis@gmail.com.com.

 vbnet
 Copy code

-Feel free to customize the content as needed to better reflect your website and project details.
-Let me know if you need further assistance!